cfhamlet/os-sanic/README.md

                 ...
         ```

-    - it can be access in the view class
+    - it can be accessed in the view class

         ```
         from sanic.views import HTTPMethodView